 Find someone to fill the gap, in any of these forms:

-- Hire a Lead/CTO role right off the bat
+- Hire a Technical Lead/CTO role right off the bat

-- Partnering with a firm who provides the talent, including lead technical roles
+- Partnering with a firm that provides the talent, including lead technical roles

-Having a technical parter frees up your time so you can focus on the business, while at the same time you have someone you can trust taking care of the technicalities.
+Having a technical partner to guide you frees up your time, allowing you to focus on the business while also having someone you can trust take care of the technical aspects.

 Share your company vision

 Sharing your product & company vision both empowers and motivates your team.
-We like to feel part of something bigger, specially when working towards a common goal.
+The team that we place from Ideaware with US-based companies likes to feel part of something bigger, especially when working towards a common goal.

 Be there for your team, lead